engee-nl/p-assignment/README.md

 ### Deleting and Updating Images

 - To delete an image, click the "Delete" button next to the image.
-- To resize the image, input the desired dimensions (width/height) and click "Update."
+- To resize the image, input the desired dimensions (width/height) and click "Update dimension"

 ## Technologies Used